 Nursery nurses provide care to a well-newborn infant.

-Pediatric (Peds) nurses provide care to pediatric patients.
-Many Peds nurses work in Children’s hospitals.
-A general Peds Floor is essentially like a MS floor, for pediatric patients.
+Pediatric (Peds) nurses provide care to pediatric patients, and many Peds nurses work in Children’s hospitals.
+A general Peds Floor is essentially like a Med/Surg floor for pediatric patients.

 Stepdown/DOU/PCU nurses often have some critical care experience.
-These patients are well enough to be removed from a critical care floor, but still require close monitoring.
-Typical Stepdown patients include: CHF, pacemaker insertion, cardiac monitoring, COPD, angina, fem-pop bypass, acute MI.
+These patients are well enough to be removed from a critical care floor but still require close monitoring.
+Typical Stepdown patients include CHF, pacemaker insertion, cardiac monitoring, COPD, angina, fem-pop bypass, and acute MI.

 Telemetry nurses provide care to patients who are at risk of abnormal heart activity.
-Such patients are outfitted with measuring, recording and transmitting devices.
-Standard Telemetry patients: CHF, MI, COPD, cardiac arrest.
+Such patients are outfitted with measuring, recording, and transmitting devices.
+Standard Telemetry patients include CHF, MI, COPD, and cardiac arrest.